oma-sec/Fraud-Investigation/README.md

 ### Message to the alias operator (ignore)

-If the operator known as "*zed**" of the mentioned alias has accessed this report via URL mining or mention monitoring:
+If the operator known as "*ed**" of the mentioned alias has accessed this report via URL mining or mention monitoring:

-**zed**, as previously discussed, the technical and human recommendation is simple:
+**ed**, as previously discussed, the technical and human recommendation is simple:
 Cease your activities and surrender to the competent authorities.

 Your infrastructure, mixing patterns, and on-chain flows have been mapped.
 Continuing these operations only increases your legal and operational exposure.
 Stealing from innocent people is not a way to succeed in life.